tmart234/tmart234.github.io/_posts/2021-07-09-cyber-risk.md

 Threat actors exploit vulnerabilities with particular goals in mind and not simply because a vulnerability exists with a high CVSS score.
 So how can we gauge the likelihood of a one time event?

 Context is key.

-Environmental scoring gets closer to the concept of risk by taking an asset&#39;s user context into the equation.
-For example, mitigations reflected in modified metrics and asset importance reflected in security requirement metrics.
-CVSS Environmental could further be improved by considering business risks, safety risks, and other user&#39;s environmental factors.

 ### Quick Recap: